 - Cross-Cultural service project*

 Southwest Journey takes you deep into the heart of the Southwest.
 You’ll fly in a chartered plane to the river launch where you’ll raft through some of the most pristine country in the lower 48 states on the ‘Deso-Gray’ stretch of the Green River.
-After navigating over 60 rapids and exploring the canyon on hikes, your group heads to Hopi Pueblo to live and work with this community in the “oldest continually inhabited city” in the United States.
+After navigating over 60 rapids and exploring the canyon on hikes, your group heads to Hopi Pueblo to live and work with a community that contains the “oldest continually inhabited city” in the United States.
 Your journey wraps up with a few days of hiking and rock climbing in Colorado’s most coveted mountains.

 “I learned so much more here than I ever thought I would.
 I’m always going to remember the great times and great friends I’ve made – I’ve never been so close to people.” – Georgeanne, participant

 Participants arrive at Basecamp throughout the first afternoon.
 Their expedition leaders help them become acquainted with Deer Hill, as participants meet each other and the group begins to form.
 In addition to playing games, and eating home-cooked meals, the group will begin to pack group and personal gear for the first part of their trip.

 All prepped and packed, the group departs Deer Hill Basecamp on Day 3 for the scenic flight over the canyon wilderness of the Colorado Plateau between Moab, UT and the launch site for the Desolation – Gray Canyons section of the Green River.
 The group will float 84 miles through a deep wilderness of sandstone canyons whose wall reaches up 5000 feet to its unseen rim.
 With over 60 rapids to navigate, participants have the opportunity to learn how to read the river, find a safe route, and paddle through it.